-This chart provides a quick summary of how much Forest Ranch Charter School plans to spend for 2022-23.
+This chart provides a quick summary of how much Forest Ranch Charter School plans to spend for 2023-24.
 It shows how much of the total is tied to planned actions and services in the LCAP.

-The text description of the above chart is as follows: Forest Ranch Charter School plans to spend \$1,411,626 for the 2022-23 school year.
-Of that amount, \$121,910 is tied to actions/services in the LCAP and \$1,289,716 is not included in the LCAP.
+The text description of the above chart is as follows: Forest Ranch Charter School plans to spend \$1,519,969 for the 2023-24 school year.
+Of that amount, \$156,437 is tied to actions/services in the LCAP and \$1,363,532 is not included in the LCAP.
 The budgeted expenditures that are not included in the LCAP will be used for the following:

-Funds not discussed in the LCAP are those which support the usual and customary expenses necessary to operate and maintain a K-8 school.
+Those expenditures not included in the LCAP are the usual and customary expenses associated with the day to day operation of a K-8 school.

-Increased or Improved Services for High Needs Students in the LCAP for the 2022-23 School Year
+Increased or Improved Services for High Needs Students in the LCAP for the 2023-24 School Year

-In 2022-23, Forest Ranch Charter School is projecting it will receive \$93,186 based on the enrollment of foster youth, English learner, and low-income students.
+In 2023-24, Forest Ranch Charter School is projecting it will receive \$112,012 based on the enrollment of foster youth, English learner, and low-income students.
 Forest Ranch Charter School must describe how it intends to increase or improve services for high needs students in the LCAP.
-Forest Ranch Charter School plans to spend \$94,737 towards meeting this requirement, as described in the LCAP.
+Forest Ranch Charter School plans to spend \$112,432 towards meeting this requirement, as described in the LCAP.